bhecquet/seleniumRobot/doc/chap5_Development.md

 - go to `src/app/` and modify html.
 Doc for material components can be found here [https://material.angular.io/components/categories](https://material.angular.io/components/categories)

 Test your modifications with `ng serve`
-Build the updated application with `ng build --prod` Replace the built application into seleniumRobot resources
+Build the updated application with `ng build --prod --output-hashing=none --output-path=angularApp --base-href=.` Replace the built application into seleniumRobot resources